Buildooor Research Brief -- March 2026

 For builders with strong execution velocity, this regime can be positive-sum.
 Falling model costs and rising baseline capability reduce the capital required to launch, test, and monetize.
 The bottleneck shifts to judgment: selecting the right wedge, setting the right pricing clock, and building the right substrate beneath each wave.
 In this sense, software abundance does not remove edge; it changes edge from possession to process.

-The deepest strategic inversion is psychological.
-In the old playbook, cannibalization was treated as failure.
-In the new playbook, cannibalization can be evidence that you correctly identified value early.
+The hardest inversion is psychological.
+Under the old playbook, cannibalization signaled failure.
+Under the new one, cannibalization can be evidence that you correctly identified value early.
 If you captured cashflow, learning, and proprietary telemetry before integration, you did not lose the game; you completed the cycle.
 The compounding question is what your harness learned and what you can deploy next.

 References